justsudoit/Rigged-From-The-Start/README.md

 ## Installation

-Installing **Title WIP** is relatively easy and, if you have Nexus Premium, will be a simple waiting game.
+Installing **Rigged From The Start** is relatively easy and, if you have Nexus Premium, will be a simple waiting game.
 If you are updating the modlist, you can safely skip to the [updating section](#updating-the-modlist).

 ### Pre-Installation

-Prior to installing **Title WIP**, please complete the following steps.
+Prior to installing **Rigged From The Start**, please complete the following steps.
 _If you know that you have a completely unmodified game **and** it is NOT installed in a Windows Protected folder, you can safely skip steps 2 & 3_

 1. Update you VC++ [Runtime Libraries](https://www.techpowerup.com/download/visual-c-redistributable-runtime-package-all-in-one/)